adrih1/adrih1/README.md

 <h3 align="center">An alumni from ESSEC's BBA and Le Wagon's Web Development bootcamp !</h3>

-- 👨🏼‍💻 I’m currently working as a Web Developper at Helios 🌱
+- 👨🏼‍💻 I’m currently studying at École 42

 - 🎵 I’m looking to collaborate on **projects linked to music**